 So, are you keen to buckle up and venture out onto the dirt desert road?

 It’s a trip of a lifetime that’s a total must-do for any 4WD enthusiast.
-If you don’t have your own 4WD or don’t want to put so many kilometres on yours, simply hire your ultimate discovery vehicle from FleetCrew.
+If you don’t have your own 4WD or don’t want to put so many kilometres on yours, simply get a 4wd hire Brisbane from FleetCrew.

 With a great range of recreational vehicles, serviced and ready to hit the track, we’ll help your Birdsville Road Trip run smoothly.
 All our vehicles come with comprehensive insurance, unlimited kilometres and 24/7 RACQ roadside assistance for complete peace of mind.